-Private Health Insurance in Ireland: VHI vs Laya vs Irish Life Health (2025)
+Health Insurance Ireland 2026: VHI vs Laya vs Irish Life

 Private health insurance in Ireland isn’t legally required, but most people get it.
 The public healthcare system works, but waiting times for non-emergency care can stretch to months or years.
 Private insurance gives you faster access to specialists, choice of consultants, and significantly shorter wait times.
 This guide compares Ireland’s three main health insurers to help you choose the right plan.